 For the traveler that wants more adventure, it’s possible to go canyoneering from Kanlaob River to the Kawasan falls.
 This involves some cliff jumping up to 30 feet.
 It takes around 2-3 hours to make your way to the main falls on these tours.
 The price of a tour guide to take you canyoneering is about 700-1000 pesos per person depending on if you’re traveling in high season or not.
-You can arrange a tour when you arrive at the start of the walk to the falls or you can book your tour in advance here.
+You can arrange a tour when you arrive at the start of the walk to the falls or

 Of course the guides are fun and awesome!
 And if your traveling with a mate they’ll get you some great photos together, including some action shots.